Max earned his project management professional (PMP) certification in 2013. He holds an MA in Communication from U of I.

-What's the Difference Between a Project Manager and a Business Analyst?
+What Is the Difference Between a Business Analyst and a Project Manager?

 The line between the roles of project managers and business analysts is blurry, and the responsibilities of the roles will vary from organization to organization.
 The common way to differentiate the roles is to think of the project manager as being responsible for managing the project as a whole, while the business analyst is often responsible for managing all elements of requirements, from gathering at the beginning to validating at the end.
 This article explores the roles of both the project manager and business analyst within the five standard phases of a project.

 After a business case has been submitted and a project has been approved, the first big task for both the project manager and business analyst will be to have a follow-up conversation with the project sponsor to take a deeper dive into the project.

 Project Manager: At that time, the project manager's focus will be on gathering information around how the project will be funded, what the timeline is, and how project success will be measured.

 Business Analyst: The business analyst, however, will start identifying what stakeholders will need to be involved in the project and start getting a feel for what the high-level requirements are.
 This is primarily done through capturing user stories around how they feel the new functionality or tool should work.
 All of this information will feed into the project charter, which is an output of the initiation phase.

 Project Manager: During the planning phase, the project manager works to build out a communication plan, which details how often each specific stakeholder will be communicated to, and how they will be communicated to.
 The project manager also pulls together a detailed schedule, risk management plan, and works with the technical leads to pull together the resources that will be required to do the work.